mozilla-mobile/webxr-ios/README.md

 ## Building your own WebXR apps

-We have started a [WebXR polyfill](https://github.com/mozilla/webxr-polyfill/) that can use the ARKit to Javascript bridge exposed in this application.
+Our experimental [WebXR polyfill](https://github.com/mozilla/webxr-polyfill/) can be used to write apps that leverage ARKit in this application.
 You can include that in any web page and use the example code in the same repository to get started building your own XR web applications.

-While your iOS device is cabled to your development machine, you can use Safari 11 or newer to connect developer tools via Safari's `Develop` menu.
+If you build this app yourself, you can use Safari 11 or newer to connect developer tools via Safari's `Develop` menu.

 It can be handy to change the default URL loaded by the app by changing the `WEB_URL` string in WebARKHeader.h to the URL of your local web server.